TrellixVulnTeam/swahilipython_SCMU/Doc/library/posix.rst

 .. sectionauthor:: Steve Clift <clift@mail.anacapa.net>

-Several operating systems (including AIX, HP-UX, Irix and Solaris) provide support for files that are larger than 2 GiB from a C programming model where :c:type:`int` and :c:type:`long` are 32-bit values.
+Several operating systems (including AIX, HP-UX, Irix and Solaris) provide support for files that are larger than 2 GiB kutoka a C programming model where :c:type:`int` and :c:type:`long` are 32-bit values.
 This is typically accomplished by defining the relevant size and offset types as 64-bit values.
 Such files are sometimes referred to as :dfn:`large files`.